julianrubisch/omniauth-savvycal/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/julianrubisch/omniauth-savvycal.
+Bug reports and pull requests are welcome on Savvycal at https://savvycal.com/julianrubisch/omniauth-savvycal.

 ## License